IshaanSamant/IshaanSamant/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>
 :woman_technologist: About Me :
-I am a Computer Science graduate student at Rutgers University - New Brunswick.
+I am a Computer Science graduate student at Rutgers University - New Brunswick.I love to :
+- Research on the newest topics in the field
+- Work on cool projects
+- Participate in Competitions

 <!--
 **IshaanSamant/IshaanSamant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.